jtpio/pyconde-pydata-berlin-2023-notebook-7/index.md

 # How can I help?

 - If you are a user of the Classic Notebook and have concerns, please reach out!
-- Please test the JupyterLab 4 and Notebook 7 betas, report issues and give feedback 🙏
+- Please test the JupyterLab 4 and Notebook 7 betas and give feedback 🙏
+- Report issues and feedback on the Notebook repository: https://github.com/jupyter/notebook/issues
+- Start discussions on the Jupyter Discourse: https://discourse.jupyter.org

 ---